CamShaft54/CamShaft54-ff-project/README.md

 * PySimpleGUI Cookbook: https://pysimplegui.readthedocs.io/en/latest/cookbook/

 ### Bugs
-1. If the user creates a ball with a radius smaller than 0.35m the simulator will glitch because it cannot handle that many balls.
+1. If the user creates a ball with a radius smaller than 0.35m the simulator will glitch because it cannot handle so many balls.
 To avoid this, don't enter a ball size smaller than that.
 2. If the user uses auto mode or auto auto mode, sometimes the box will only fill up 10% with balls before shutting off.
 This has temporarily been fixed by removing these outliers from the program.
 If it is shutting off early, just ignore it.